Pakistani director wins Oscar for film on acid attack victims

 Co-director Daniel Junge said he had the idea for the film after hearing about Jawad, and asked Chinoy to work with him.
 He has been previously nominated for an both an Oscar and an Emmy.

-"To win ... and with such a subject -- it's such an honor," he said.
+"To win ... and with such a subject -- it's such an honour," he said.

 More than 100 people, mainly women and girls, are disfigured in acid attacks every year in Pakistan, although groups helping survivors say many more cases go unreported.